emily0906/emily0906.github.io/index.md

 *Oct 2018 - present*
 * Power truck lift equiments certificant
-* Trained and supervised new labour to ensure they understand proper rules and regulations in job.
+* Trained and supervised new colleague to ensure they understand proper rules and regulations in job.
 * Provided information to customer and respond to their questions/complaints guaranteeing most of customer satisfaction in a friendly and approachable environment.
 * Identified problem, found best solution to solve problem by giving accurate information to customer and other colleagues.